Lower Manhattan: Rising from the ashes

 With its narrow, winding streets, Lower Manhattan, the oldest part of the city, is rich in political and cultural history ranging from the American Revolution to abstract Expressionism.
 Painters Jackson Pollock and Robert Rauschenberg had studios there.

-Best known as the center of U.S. finance, the area's financial district started to change in the 1960s when Wall Street businesses began their march uptown to Midtown's newer skyscrapers.
+Best known as the centre of U.S. finance, the area's financial district started to change in the 1960s when Wall Street businesses began their march uptown to Midtown's newer skyscrapers.

-The original World Trade Center, opened in 1973, was built to revitalize the office market in the financial district -- historically a bustling money center by day when the New York Stock Exchange was open, but a veritable ghost town at night.
+The original World Trade Centre, opened in 1973, was built to revitalize the office market in the financial district -- historically a bustling money centre by day when the New York Stock Exchange was open, but a veritable ghost town at night.
 But it never really succeeded, due partly to a design often derided as a cement fortress.

-"It was in New York but not of New York," said Ken Jackson, Columbia University professor and editor of the Encyclopaedia of New York City.
+"It was in New York but not of New York," said Ken Jackson, Columbia University professor and editor of the Encyclopedia of New York City.
 "The thing about New York that makes it so special is the street life -- being able to duck into a delicatessen or a grocery store.
-You couldn't do that in the World Trade Center.
+You couldn't do that in the World Trade Centre.
 It was a wall."

 Over time, the twin towers became an indelible part of the Manhattan skyline, serving as playground for the fictional Spider-Man and King Kong and the real-life exploits of French high-wire artist Philippe Petit, whose 1974 tightrope walk was celebrated in the film "Man on Wire."